 - 4.1 Before we can consider a claim you must ensure that: - you obtain and complete any form required by us in order to provide us with the necessary information and necessary legal permissions to handle your medical information and to assess your claim.
-We will require this before starting any treatment in order to obtain authorisation for your claim from us; and - we receive original invoices for treatment costs; and you give us all the information we request.
+You will need to do this before starting any treatment in order to obtain authorisation for your claim from us; and - we receive original invoices for treatment costs either from you or directly from whoever has provided your treatment; and - you give us all the information we request.